bozemendless/Light/README.md

 ﻿# Light
 `Light is a community-oriented instant messaging platform inspired by Discord's design.
-It allows members to create servers and chat channels freely and communicate via messages, video, and audio.`
+It allows members to create servers and communicate in channel of each server freely via messages, video, and audio.`

 Demo link: https://shichenx.com